 Alexander Thomas Stuart

 Canada’s pioneer in hydrogen and hydrogen energy technology was Alexander Thomas Stuart (1882-1950).
-While employed in 1905 as a summer student at an electrochemical plant in Niagara Falls, New York, he conceived the opportunity for electrolysis of water to produce hydrogen and oxygen by absorbed surplus electricity at all times when supply exceeded demand from other loads.
+While employed in 1905 as a summer student at an electrochemical plant in Niagara Falls, he conceived the opportunity for electrolysis of water to produce hydrogen and oxygen by absorbed surplus electricity at all times when supply exceeded demand from other loads.

 A.T.
 Stuart’s Education

 Mr. Stuart’s electrochemical educational genealogy can be traced back to London’s Michael Faraday, who worked with Sir William Grove, the discoverer of the fuel cell.
 Sir William Grove taught Professor Lash Miller, who taught Stuart as a student at the University of Toronto where he graduated in 1907 with a degree in Chemistry and Mineralogy.
 Together with Lash Miller, Stuart conceived of the idea of cogeneration of oxygen and hydrogen [using surplus electricity to make hydrogen] particularly from new generating capacity when added to the power grid.

 A.T.
 Stuart’s First Electrolyser